The George Washington Hotel (Pennsylvania): History and architectural features

 After the closing of the Hays Hall dormitory at Washington & Jefferson College, the George Washington Hotel served as a residence hall from 1968 to 1971.
 The College rented the entire 5th and 6th floors.
-These two floors contained 25 rooms each, which was enough for the 86 former residents of Hayes Hall, the House Mother, and four floor proctors.
+These two floors contained twenty-five rooms each, providing enough housing for the eighty-six former residents of Hayes Hall, the House Mother, and four floor proctors.